 The ice was that strong, someone took an elephant through the frozen river cascade.

 14. The River Thames inspired many writers

 Kenneth Grahame, who wrote the world-famous Wind in The Willows children’s books, is said to have based much of the book’s scenery around the Thames.
 In fact, you can see what many assume to be the inspiration for Toad Hall on route, at Mapledurham House.

 15. The Thames can also be seen in plenty of famous paintings

 The Thames is the subject of many paintings.
 Claude Monet, the famous French Impressionist, actually painted the river three times!

-Do you know any fun facts about the River Thames?
+Do you know any interesting facts about The River Thames?
 Share them in the comments below!

-Are you fascinated with the River Thames?
-Check out these interesting facts about the Thames Barrier…
+Are you fascinated with The River Thames?
+Check out these brilliant facts about the Thames Barrier…